 Silver fillings removal is a relatively straightforward process, and your dentist adopts a number of practices to remove silver fillings safely.
 Your dentist will first numb the area surrounding the affected tooth with a local anaesthetic.

 Amalgam removal necessitates the use of a drill which your dentist will use to break-up and dislodge the filling.
 This generates a substantial amount of heat, leading to an increase in the amount of mercury released, as both amalgam particles and vapor.
-Your dentist will use cold water to keep the filling cool during the process enabling the safe removal of amalgam fillings as itsignificantly decreases the levels of mercury vapor.
+Your dentist will use cold water to keep the filling cool significantly decreases the levels of mercury vapor.

-After the safe removal of amalgam fillings and cleaning, your tooth is ready to receive a new filling.
+After safe removal of amalgam fillings your tooth is ready to receive a new filling.

-Notwithstanding health controversies, the advantages of having mercury fillings removed are that they are less attractive than tooth-colored composite fillings; the mercury in the filling is susceptible to heat and cold, causing it to expand and contract, which may result in a tooth fracture and silver fillings do eventually break down and corrode leading to tooth decay.
+Advantages and health controversies, the advantages of having removed are that they are less attractive than tooth-colored composite fillings; the mercury in the filling is susceptible to heat and cold, causing it to expand and contract, which may result in a tooth fracture and silver fillings do eventually break down and corrode leading to tooth decay.

 The disadvantages of having mercury fillings removed is that amalgam tends to last longer than composite resin and are considerably less expensive.